omerfarballi/license-plate-detection-and-reading/README.md

 # license-plate-detection-and-reading
 ## license plate detection and reading system

 The artificial intelligence segmentation model developed for the license plate recognition system is based on the U-Net with backbone pretrained resnet50 architecture.
 The model is trained in 80 epochs. test success rate is 85%.
 Figure 1 shows the original photo and the predicted photo.
+The input image comes from an IP camera.

 ![image](https://user-images.githubusercontent.com/71135790/190699460-34aff292-ed06-4d8d-89ad-923a3e153bab.png)